isomerpages/enterprisesg-sac-old/README.md

 To edit the content in homepage, edit the homepage.yml in the _data folder of the repository.
 Other sections can be added and deleted from the homepage.
 (Look at the [homepage.yml](https://github.com/isomerpages/isomerpages-template/blob/master/_data/homepage.yml) and its [staging website homepage](https://github.com/isomerpages/isomerpages-template/blob/master/_data/homepage.yml) of isomerpages-template for an example).

 ### Editing Programmes Section (a.k.a 'About / What is Accreditation?'
 Section)
+The programmes section of the homepage can be edited similarly by editing the programmes.yml file in the _data folder.

-For the programmes section of the website, the carousel portion can be hidden or displayed using these steps:
+The carousel portion of the programmes section can be hidden or shown using these steps:

 1. Select your “Staging” Branch in the repository
 2. Go into the “misc” folder
 3. Edit the custom.scss file
-4. Search for the '.programmer-container' section.
-Change the "display" attribute to "display: block" to display the carousel and "display: none" to hide the carousel.
+4. Search for the '.programme-container' code block.
+Change the "display" attribute to to show or hide the carousel.
 ```css
 .programme-container {
 	display:none; //hides the programmes section carousel